What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 What Is the Prognosis for Duchenne Muscular Dystrophy?

-In recent years, exon-skipping therapies and respiratory support devices have helped extend the life spans of people living with DMD.
+In recent years, exon-skipping therapies and respiratory support devices have helped extend the life expectancy of people living with DMD.
 When doctors and researchers talk about life expectancy and survival, they use the term median overall survival (OS).
 This refers to the amount of time after which half of people with DMD continue to live.

 A 2021 meta-analysis of several studies found that the median OS for people living with DMD is 22 years.
 However, they found that there’s a large difference in life expectancy, depending on a person’s age.
 People born after 1990 living with DMD had a median OS of just over 28 years — this is compared to a median OS of just over 18 years for people born before 1970.
 Heart failure is the usual cause of death for people with DMD.